Raviteja582/computation-nvflare-boilerplate/docs/computation_development/computation_development_workflow_overview.md

-### **Guide to Developing Computations for COINSTAC**
+### **Guide to Developing Computations for NeuroFLAME**

-**Goal**: Create a well-designed computation that integrates seamlessly with the COINSTAC platform, works reliably, and produces meaningful results.
+**Goal**: Create a well-designed computation that integrates seamlessly with the NeuroFLAME platform, works reliably, and produces meaningful results.

 ---